slider104/nixos/README.md

 - put that copy in ~/nixos/ instead of the one you got from my repo
 - go to ~/nixos/dotfiles select all folders and copy them
 - got to ~/.config and paste the copies in there
+- take a look also in ~/nixos/configuration.nix for language and keyboard layout it is set to system language: en-us and keyboard layout: german
 - don't do a rebuild, you need to overwrite the username first!

 ## 4. Change the username in the complete repo